 Last mile delivery is transporting packages from their fulfillment center to their final destination, typically a home or place of business.

-What’s the difference between last mile and final mile?
+What’s the difference between a last mile and final mile carrier?

 The answer here is pretty simple.
 When it comes to the supply chain, final mile and last mile refer to the same thing and can be used interchangeably.